Last Updated on January 26, 2022

 An AS Art sketchbook page by Littlemissnoface:

-In addition to helping with composition planning, photography can be collaged into artworks or used as painting ground (but not as a mechanism for avoiding observational drawing – this is perceived by examiners as cheating).
+In addition to helping with composition planning, original photography can be collaged into artworks or used as background.
+(This should not be used as a mechanism for avoiding observational drawing – this is perceived by examiners as cheating.
+For example, do not paint a realistic portrait directly onto a photograph of that person).
 If the photograph remains visible in the final work, less paint needs to be applied, thus speeding up the art-making process.

 Painting on photographs by artist Charlotte Caron: